No. 8 Badgers post 4th shutout in 38-0 win over Spartans

 MADISON, Wis.
-(AP) — Jonathan Taylor rushed for two touchdowns, Wisconsin’s defense posted its fourth shutout of the season and the No. 8 Badgers cruised to a 38-0 win over Michigan State on Saturday.
+(AP) — Michigan State coach Mark Dantonio said he knew the Spartans were going to have to stop Jonathan Taylor if they were going to have any shot at stealing a win at No. 8 Wisconsin on Saturday.

-The Spartans’ defense held Taylor to 80 yards on 26 carries, marking the first time this season the Heisman Trophy hopeful was held under 100.
+The Spartans’ defense limited Taylor to just 80 yards on 26 carries, marking the first time this season the Heisman Trophy hopeful was held under 100.

-But Michigan State was held to 149 yards, 30 rushing, and couldn’t find any rhythm as the Badgers dominated time of possession 39:10 to 20:50.
+But Michigan State was held to 149 yards, 30 rushing, and couldn’t find any rhythm as the Spartans fell to the Badgers 38-0.

+“This is collectively a group of people who didn’t succeed, coaches, players, and I’m not going to stand here and blame the players,” Dantonio said.
+“I’m not going to do that.”

+The Badgers dominated time of possession 39:10 to 20:50, Taylor rushed for two touchdowns and Wisconsin’s defense posted its fourth shutout of the season.

 Jack Coan completed his first seven passes for Wisconsin (6-0, 3-0 Big Ten) and finished 18 of 21 for 180 yards and a touchdown to win his eighth straight start since last season.